General: Eurasian Watermilfoil is a submerged, rooted, aquatic perennial.

 - Do not plant Eurasian Watermilfoil in an aquarium or water garden.

-- Do not dispose of aquarium plants into water bodies
+- Do not dispose of aquarium plants in water bodies.

-- Removal by hand (by raking and swinging) or with machines is possible but not recommended due to the risk of spreading stem fragments.
+- Removal by hand (by raking and seining) or with machines is possible but not recommended due to the risk of spreading stem fragments.

 - Bottom barriers, which consist of sheets of material like fiberglass, polypropylene, or PVC that are anchored to the lake bottom, are most appropriate to control growth in localized areas.
 They prevent plant growth by blocking sunlight.